Last updated on May 12th, 2020 at 04:04 pm

 Still staying in the northern part of the country, our itinerary will take you to an Italian Road Trip of the Northern Lakes.
 As you have read before, there is some suggestive lake landscape to discover even in the Dolomites Road Trip Itinerary.
 This one instead will take a bit closer to Milan and the border with Switzerland.
 This route will take you through picturesque little towns, seeing snow-capped peaks and inspiring you romance watching unique sunsets on the lake.

 We thought that it was good to give you an overview of two lakes on this trip through Italy.
-You will pass by Como and the homonyms lake and then to the Garda Lake with stunning inspiring photo spots.
+From Milan is easy to reach Lake Como, strolling around the enchanting and romantic lake.
+Your next place to visit is then the Garda Lake, a stunning inspiring photo spot in Northern Italy.
 The end of this trip will be in Verona, the romantic city of Romeo and Juliet.
 You can also extend this stunning Italian Road Trip to Venice, for a more romantic itinerary.

 Drive difficulty: Easy